 - Bassists who play in bands will want to choose the appropriate amp based on their group’s playing style.
-Bassist in loud rock bands should look to amps rated at 300 watts or more.
-Those in lower-volume groups ought to consider amps of at least of 100 watts.
+Bassists in loud rock bands should look to amps rated at 300 watts or more.
+Those in lower-volume groups ought to consider amps of at least 100 watts.

 - Bassists who gig should choose a powerful bass amp if they have no other sound reinforcement.
 If they can run a line to a house system, they can use a lower-wattage amp or even a preamp with a direct out.

 - Bassists looking for a practice amp are smart to consider amps in the 10 to 30-watt range.
 They have the basic features needed for good sound but they are also portable and easy to work with.

 - Bassists who play only at home can do whatever they want to do.